Athlete/athlete-api-docs/resources/like.rst

 Likes
 =====

-Create a like
+Toggle a like
 ----------------

-Note: only one like per object per user is allowed.

-**POST /like/**
+**POST /like/toggle/**

 Arguments

-    :object_type: The type of object being liked (e.g. comment, post)
+    :object_type: The type of object being liked lowercase (e.g. comment, post)
     :object_id: The id of the object this comment belongs to (e.g. post_id)

 Response

-    Not implemented.
-Will probably be an updated like count for the object.
+    Returns 200 OK with a document containing the current status of the object (liked by user, not liked by user) and the like count (total for that object).

 Remove a like